glycerine/spin_paxos/README.md

 ------------

-The paper, translated into markdown, follows:
+The paper, translated into markdown, follows.
+The authors provide a realistic and tractable model for single-round Paxos, one of the most useful and important of all distributed systems algorithms.

+While doing so, the authors also give us a master class in how to optimize Promela models and minimize a models state space.

 Paper: "Model Checking Paxos in Spin"
 ====================